Acupuncture Services in Langley, BC

 What is Acupuncture?

-Acupuncture needles are solid, usually stainless steel (they may also be gold or silver), and measure from 13-70 mm, although longer reusable ones up to about 150 mm in length can be purchased.
-The needles are very fine, flexible and rounded but sharp at the tip.
-They are ‘atraumatic’, meaning that they do not have a cutting edge like a hypodermic needle, which slices through tissue.
-Their design allows acupuncture needles to slide smoothly through tissues and makes them unlikely to cause bleeding or damage to underlying structures.
+The acupuncture needles are solid, usually made from stainless steel, and are usually from 13 to 70 mm.
+They are fine, flexible and rounded, while remaining sharp at the tip.
+They are ‘atraumatic’, meaning they don’t have a cutting edge like a hypodermic needle, which slices through tissue.
+Their design allows for acupuncture needles to slide smoothly through tissues and makes them unlikely to cause bleeding or damage.

 Pain is often rarely associated with acupuncture treatment.
 Most people experience tingling sensations when the needle is inserted.
 Others describe the sensation to be a ‘dull ache’.
 Areas on your body which are more sensitive may experience a very brief sharp sensation, for example finger tips and toes.

 How many treatments do I need?

 The duration of acupuncture treatment varies from patient to patient.
 Factors such as your overall health and type of illness will change the number of necessary treatments needed.
 Chronic conditions and long-term pain tend to require more acupuncture treatments than recent injuries.
 Acupuncture treatments over longer periods of time tend to yield more positive results.

 Acupuncture is known as an effective form of treatment for pain relief, which is especially helpful when incorporating it into your physiotherapy treatment.
 Acupuncture is known to help improve your range of motion for injured joints.